 Rethinking Collaboration and Client Engagement

 The collaborative nature of architectural projects often involves multiple stakeholders, from clients and investors to engineers and contractors.
-Machine learning can streamline this collaboration, offering predictive insights, automating routine tasks, and even visualizing potential outcomes of design decisions in real-time.
+Machine learning can streamline this collaboration, offering predictive insights, automating routine tasks, and even visualizing potential outcomes of design decisions in real time.
 This can lead to a more cohesive design process where all parties are aligned and informed.

-Furthermore, by offering clients a data-driven rationale for design decisions, architects can bolster trust and foster a deeper understanding of the project's goals and outcomes.
+By offering clients a data-driven rationale for design decisions, architects can bolster trust and foster a deeper understanding of the project's goals and outcomes.

 Challenges and Ethical Considerations